Mariatta/mariatta.github.io/content/pages/about.rst

 - Sometimes I give `talks <../pages/talk-chronology.html>`_ at meetups and conferences.

+- Mentioned in `New Yorker article`_, September 19, 2018.

 - `Python Community Interview by Real Python`_, August 27, 2018.

 - `PyDev of the Week`_ interview, September 25, 2017.